 It is scientifically proven that plants take up nutrients within specific ranges unique to the crop or plants you are growing.
 One should take this into serious consideration to ensure you are successful in growing.
 It's not hard; we are merely adding nutrients to the desired strength for that stage of development, and then adjusting the pH into accessibility range before feeding.
 Simple.

 We would be raising the strength of the nutrient solution approximately once a week, depending on the plants.
 One should have a look at the EC threshold that the plants you are growing can tolerate.
 You need to increase this gradually.
-We don't want to overfeed as we know this stunts development, recovery times are long, and yields are negatively affected.
+We don't want to overfeed as we know this stunts development, recovery times are long, and yields can be negatively affected.

-One could reference to pH/ TDS / PPM / EC Levels for Hydroponic Vegetables to keep a gauge on your specific plant requirement using pH Meters & EC Meters.
+You could reference to pH/ TDS / PPM / EC Levels for Hydroponic Plants to keep a gauge on your specific plant requirement using pH Meters & EC Meters.

 We have all the meters needed to grow using Hydroponics as your preferred technique.

 There are six different types of hydroponic systems which make some mediums more appealing or applicable than others, depending on which route you decide to take on the hydroponic highway.
 (Types of Hydroponic Systems: Intro to Soilless Growing)